selfage/generator_cli/README.md

 The runtime lib [@selfage/observable](https://github.com/selfage/observable) can parse, copy and merge observable.
 It requires generated `ObservableDescriptor`s.

 Examples can be found under `test_data/generator/observable`.
-E.g. `$ geneage -d test_data/generator/observable/item`, where `test_data/generator/observable/item.json` is the input and `test_data/generator/observable/item.ts` is the output.
+E.g. `$ geneage test_data/generator/observable/item`, where `test_data/generator/observable/item.json` is the input and `test_data/generator/observable/item.ts` is the output.

 Note that there are two types of arrays here, `normal` and `observable`, which should be self-explanatory.
 The supported `type`s are `string`, `boolean` and `number`, `enum`s, `message`s, and `observable`s.